 A gas safety check should only be performed by a Gas Safe registered engineer, who will test your gas appliances to make sure they’re safe to continue operating in your home.

 A gas appliance safety check ensures an appliance:

 Your engineer will also make sure:

 This can be extended to a full gas installation safety check, in which the engineer will:

 CO can enter buildings through shared vents, so if you do live in a property with a shared flue or chimney, be sure to share responsibility with other residents to get these checked out annually.

-If you notice any of the following warning signs, you’ll want to get your appliance serviced right away:
+Look out for these signs.
+If you spot any of them, you’ll want to get your gas appliance serviced straight away:

-What’s the difference between a safety check and a service?
+What’s the cost of a gas safety check or service?